usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 The components of identity assurance detailed in these guidelines are as follows:

-* **IAL** refers to the robustness of the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific subject.
+* **IAL** refers to the identity proofing process and the binding between one or more authenticators and the records pertaining to a specific claimant.
-* **AAL** refers to the robustness of the authentication process itself.
+* **AAL** refers to the authentication process itself.
-* **FAL** refers to the robustness of the assertion protocol utilized by a federation to communicate authentication and attribute information (if applicable) to a relying party.
+* **FAL** refers to the assertion protocol utilized in a federated environment to communicate authentication and attribute information (if applicable) to a relying party.

 As such, SP 800-63 is organized as a suite of documents as follows:

->**MG: update to match executive summary changes**

-- SP 800-63-3 *Digital Authentication Guideline* - Provides an overview of general authentication frameworks for using authenticators, credentials, and assertions together in a system, and possible methods of selecting discrete assurance levels. _This document is informative._
+- SP 800-63-3 *Digital Identity Guidelines* - Provides an overview of general identity frameworks, using authenticators, credentials, and assertions together in a digital system, and a risk-based process of selecting assurance levels. _This document contains only informative material._

-- SP 800-63A *Enrollment and Identity Proofing* - Provides guidelines on processes by which an individual is enrolled in an identity system and identity proofed. _This document contains both normative and informative material._
+- SP 800-63A *Enrollment and Identity Proofing* - Addresses how applicants can prove their identities and become enrolled as valid subjects within an identity system.
+It provides guidelines for processes by which applicants can both proof and enroll at one of three different levels of risk mitigation in both remote and physically-present scenarios. _This document contains both normative and informative material._

-- SP 800-63B *Authentication and Lifecycle Management* - Provides guidelines on the selection, use, and management of authenticators (formerly called *tokens*) to authenticate a remote subscriber to an identity system at specified authenticator assurance levels. _This document contains both normative and informative material._
+- SP 800-63B *Authentication and Lifecycle Management* - Addresses how an individual can securely authenticate to a Credential Service Provider (CSP) to access a digital service or set of digital services.  _This document contains both normative and informative material._

-- SP 800-63C *Federation and Assertions* - Provides guidelines on the use of federated identity and assertions to convey the results of authentication processes to a relying party. _This document contains both normative and informative material._
+- SP 800-63C *Federation and Assertions* - Provides guidelines on the use of federated identity architectures and assertions to convey the results of authentication processes and relevant identity information to an agency application.
+In addition, these guidelines offer privacy enhancing techniques to share information about a valid, authenticated subject, as well as describing methods that allow for strong multifactor authentication while the subject remains pseudonymous to the digital service. _This document contains both normative and informative material._

 NIST anticipates that SP 800-63A, SP 800-63B, and SP 800-63C will be revised asynchronously with each other and with this document.
 At any given time, the most recent revision of each should be used (e.g., if at a time in the future SP 800-63A-1 and SP 800-63B-2 are the most recent revisions of each document, they should be used together even though the revision numbers do not match).

 OMB guidance outlines a five-step process by which agencies should meet their authentication assurance requirements:

->**MG: call out to A-130?**

 1.  *Conduct a risk assessment of the government system* – No specific risk assessment methodology is prescribed for this purpose;